Preciousomonze/wp-plugin-deploy-helper/README.md

 This requires **PHP** `>= 5.6` I know it's an obvious requirement 🤡.

 #### Suggestions
-You might enjoy this more using `npm package` installer, it's what i used to easily execute my cmd, you'll see a sample json in the repo.
+You might enjoy this more using `npm package` installer, it's what i used to easily execute my cmd. e.g `npm run compress-zip`, you'll see a sample json in the repo.

+Putting it in a `bash script` won't be bad also, whichever works for you.

 ### Command line usage

-`php zipper_file.php --param1=values --param2=value1,value2`
+` php zipper_file.php --param1=values --param2=value1,value2 `

 It takes in parameters via the **Command Line Interface(CLI)**

 ### Command Line Parameters
+Command line options

+    -h, --help                  Print usage information.
+                                `--help options` for details on available options.
+    -V, --version               Print version number.
+    -p, --parse <options>       Specify parser options: